-Flood waters, downed trees close roads in D.C. region as heavy storms hit
+Floodwaters, downed trees close roads in D.C. region as heavy storms hit

 Drivers are advised to avoid those areas.

 In the District, there was a report of flooding along part of Rock Creek Parkway near the Kennedy Center.
-And in Northern Virginia, the northbound ramp of the George Washington Parkway to the Capital Beltway is closed because of a downed tree.
+And in Northern Virginia, the northbound ramp of the George Washington Parkway to the Capital Beltway was closed because of a downed tree.

 In Rockville, officials said people were rescued early Wednesday from the basement level of apartment buildings that flooded along Twinbrook Parkway and Congressional Lane.
 There were no reports of major injuries.